Sherington: History

 The village name is an Old English language word, and means 'Farm or settlement connected with Scira'.
 In the Domesday Book of 1086 the village was recorded as Serintone.

 The parish church dates from the mid-13th century and is a Grade I listed building, dedicated to Saint Laud.

+A bowl barrow (a prehistoric burial mound) at the eastern edge of the village is a scheduled monument.

+Oxford and Cambridge University

+On 14 February 1935, representatives of both the University of Oxford and University of Cambridge decided to meet at a spot equidistant between the two university cities, to put an end to the acrimonious relationship between them – metaphorically, to "bury the hatchet".

+They chose Sherington’s Knoll, by the village pump at Sherington as being the location that satisfied their criterion.

+A Latin prayer was read, then the four editors from the respective university magazines, namely Isis, Cherwell, Greensman and Granta read a speech.
+A dove of peace was released and water from the pump was washed over the university papers – to wash away the bitterness.

 Twin village

 The village is twinned with Sameon in France.